InTAct: Interval-based Task Activation Consolidation for Continual Learning: Preliminaries

-\paragraph{Prompt Selection and Memory Structure.} A central challenge is managing and selecting the correct prompts when the task identity is unknown at test time (task-agnostic continual learning).
-Learning to Prompt (L2P) \cite{wang2022learningpromptcontinuallearning} addresses this by storing prompts in a shared prompt pool (or memory) $\mathcal{P} = \{(k_i, p_i)\}_{i=1}^M$, where $M$ is the pool size.
-Each prompt $p_i$ is associated with a corresponding learnable key $k_i \in \mathbb{R}^{D}$.
+\paragraph{Prompt Selection and Memory Structure.} A central challenge in task-agnostic continual learning is selecting appropriate prompts without access to task identifiers at test time.
+To address this, methods like Learning to Prompt (L2P)~\cite{wang2022L2P} maintain a shared prompt pool $\mathcal{P} = \{(k_i, p_i)\}_{i=1}^M$, where each learnable prompt $p_i$ is paired with a key $k_i \in \mathbb{R}^{D}$.

-During training on each task, a subset of the key-prompt pairs is optimized via backpropagation to capture task-relevant knowledge, while $f_\theta$ remains frozen.
-At inference time, L2P uses a two-stage mechanism to process an input $x$: \begin{enumerate} \item \textbf{Query Pass (Prompt Selection):} The input $x$ is first passed through the frozen, unprompted encoder $f_\theta$.
-The resulting output embedding of the \texttt{[CLS]} token, $q(x) = f_\theta(x)_{\mathrm{[CLS]}}$, is used as a query.
-This query is compared to all keys $k_i \in \mathcal{P}$ using a similarity function (e.g., cosine similarity) to select a subset containing the $N$ most relevant prompts.

-\item \textbf{Execution Pass (Task Processing):} The $N$ selected prompts $\{p_j\}_{j \in S}$, with $S \subset \{1, \ldots, M\}$, are first aggregated into a single final prompt, typically via averaging: $p_{\mathrm{final}} = \frac{1}{|S|}\sum_{j \in S}p_j$, where $|S|$ denotes cardinality of $S$.
-The input $x$ is then processed by the encoder $f_\theta$ a second time, where $p_{\mathrm{final}}$ is injected into the self-attention layers (e.g., using Eq.~\ref{eq:prefix}). \end{enumerate} This mechanism allows the model to retrieve the most relevant knowledge from memory based on the input features.
-During training, only the $N$ selected key–prompt pairs are updated, while the rest of the pool remains unchanged.

-\paragraph{Optimization Objective.} Since the prompt retrieval mechanism (e.g., Top-K selection) is typically discrete and non-differentiable, gradients from the primary classification objective cannot flow back to update the keys $\{k_i\}$.
-To address this, prompt-based methods employ a composite loss function.
-The learnable prompt vectors $p$ and the classifier head are optimized via the standard task loss $\mathcal{L}_{\text{task}}$ (e.g., Cross-Entropy).
-Simultaneously, the keys $k$ are optimized via an auxiliary surrogate loss $\mathcal{L}_{\text{aux}}$ (e.g., a matching loss) that minimizes the distance between the query and the selected keys.
-The total objective is formulated as $\mathcal{L}_{\text{Total}} = \mathcal{L}_{\text{task}} + \lambda \mathcal{L}_{\text{aux}}$, ensuring that the keys learn to capture the input distribution while the prompts learn to minimize the prediction error.

-\paragraph{Complementary and Decomposed Prompting.} DualPrompt \cite{wang2022dualpromptcomplementarypromptingrehearsalfree} extends L2P by dividing the prompt space into two functional parts: a shared \textbf{G-Prompt} ($g$), which captures task-invariant knowledge, and a task-specific \textbf{E-Prompt} ($e_t$), which captures task-unique features.
-DualPrompt inserts E-Prompts $e_t = \{e_t^{(l)}\}$ into a set of shallow layers (e.g., layers $[1, \dots, L_e]$) and the G-Prompt $g = \{g^{(l)}\}$ into deeper layers (e.g., layers $[L_e+1, \dots, L_g]$).
-The forward pass is a sequential application of prompted blocks:

-where $\mathrm{Block}(h, p)$ denotes a Transformer block using prompt $p$ in its MSA (via Eq.~\ref{eq:prefix}).
-Unlike L2P's shared pool, DualPrompt learns a discrete set of key-prompt pairs $\{(k_t, e_t)\}$ (one for each task $t$).
-At inference, the query $q(x)$ is used to find the best-matching key $k_t$ via cosine similarity, and its corresponding E-Prompt $e_t$ is selected.